Armed Forces of the Argentine Republic: National Reorganization Process

 The last military dictatorship, the National Reorganization Process, lasted from 1976 to 1983.
 As Isabel Perón was unable to defeat the terrorist organizations of Montoneros and ERP, the military took power during the 1976 Argentine coup d'état and exterminated the violent communist guerrillas by random detentions, torture or death.
 The government of Cristina Fernández de Kirchner that sympathized with Perón, antagonized the Armed Forces with the justification of the past junta and limited the powers of the armed forced to avoid state terrorism of the past.

 1982 Falklands War

-Super Étendard were used in the Malvinas War.
+Super Étendard were used in the Falklands War.

 On 2 April 1982, Argentine forces invaded the British overseas territory of the Falkland Islands, followed shortly afterwards by the invasion of South Georgia.
 Britain sent a task force to recover the islands.
 Argentina surrendered on 14 June.
 The political effect of the surrender led to protests against the dictatorship, which hastened its downfall.